Exporting vannamei shrimp to Europe

 Through what channels can you get cultured Vannamei shrimp on the European market?

-For more general information about market segments and channels, take a look at Market Channels and Segments for seafood products in Europe, which is available at the CBI market information platform.
 This section provides detailed information about the various marketing channels through which Vannamei shrimps are marketed in Europe.

 Large Vannamei importers have their own quality agents at origin to check the quality of the shrimp products.
 These checks can be a final inspection at the end of the production chain or monitoring throughout the process.